dthx2710/Dolicon-Blue-Archive/src/pages/guide/ivan-kupala-of-the-revolution.md

 * 2 purple, 8 gold, 16 blue, 40 white reports = 22 runs of Stage 5 330AP worth
 * 1885k credits = 754 currency, \~17.95 runs, \~269 AP 599 AP worth in only credits and reports, NOT COUNTING SHARDS AND OTHER MATS

-With lottery box being more efficient than the other shops, it's wise to get skill books, BDs, mats and then move on to farming Stage 7.
+With lottery box being more efficient than the other shops, it's wise to get skill books, BDs, mats (OOParts) and then move on to farming Stage 7.

 (WIP)